-Key actions Our strategy is based on three key objectives and six key actions: 1.
+Key actions Our strategy is based on three pillars and six key actions: 1.
 Decarbonizing our activities.
-We will reduce the carbon footprint of our investments - in accordance with investment objectives - as well as our company's operations by an average of 7% year on year.
+We will reduce the carbon footprint of our investments and operations by an average 7% year on year.
 This is in line with what science indicates is required for keeping the global temperature rise to well below 2°C above pre-industrial levels. - Action 1: Decarbonize our portfolios - Action 2: Reduce our operational emissions 2.
 Accelerating the transition.
-Consistent with the stated objective of our strategies, we will exert our influence as investor to accelerate climate action by companies and countries.
+We will leverage our influence as investor to accelerate climate action by companies and countries.
 We will assess companies in order to identify those that can outperform in the transition.
 By investing in these companies, we can contribute to climate mitigation and enhance risk-adjusted returns.
 For companies that do not act fast enough, we will step up engagement activities and, where required, escalate voting decisions.
 We will also collaborate with other investors to step up dialogue with sovereign bond issuers. - Action 3: Accelerate the transition of companies - Action 4: Call for climate action by countries 3.
 Promoting climate-aligned investing.
-We will collaborate with clients, peers, standard setters and relevant stakeholders in the industry to accelerate net zero investing consistent with strategy objectives.
+We will collaborate with clients, peers, standard setters and relevant stakeholders in the industry to accelerate net zero investing.
 We will grow and expand our offering of climate-aligned investment solutions.
 We will actively contribute to conducive market standards and policies. - Action 5: Work with clients on decarbonization - Action 6: Collaborate to promote net zero investing All six key actions are described in more detail in the following chapters.
 Guiding principles Our net zero strategy intends to maximize our contribution towards reducing emissions in the real economy.
 Simply divesting from highcarbon assets means that these will appear in another portfolio without any lasting impact in the real world.
 For the net zero transition to be successful, it is exactly these high-emitting sectors that require the most capital to transform.
 Our role as investors is not only to invest in that transition, but also to accelerate it.
 Decarbonization of our portfolios should be based on decarbonization of the assets that we own.
 For this to happen, we need to work together alongside governments, industry and consumers.
 Governments need to price in the cost of carbon emissions, companies need to increase green capex, and consumers need to shift to sustainable consumption patterns.
 In our net zero roadmap, we follow the best available science.
 Our carbon targets are based on the climate scenarios of the UN's climate science panel, the IPCC.
 But methodologies for translating climate science into investment decisions are still immature.
 We therefore apply an evolutionary approach.
 We will revise our targets at least once every five years in line with the ratchet mechanism of the Paris Agreement.
 Our targets are initially at entity level and will evolve into fund-level targets over time as standards and data quality improve.
 Our baselines and methods will also change over time as we incorporate the latest science and data in our processes.
 We will be transparent about our choices and assumptions and actively contribute to the development of relevant market standards.
 Our net zero strategy is based on the guidance of the Net Zero Investment Framework of the Paris-Aligned Investment Initiative and the 2025 Target-Setting Protocol of the UN-Convened Net Zero Asset Owner Alliance.